KiboOst/php-Kodi-jsonAPI/README.md

 - This API use json-rpc http interface and require enabling it:
 - In System->Settings->Network->Services activate Allow control of Kodi via HTTP

+- This API use POST request and is fully compatible with Kodi v17 and v18.

 Feel free to submit an issue or pull request to add more.

 ## How-to